DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ***Deathmatch Commands should be allowed only in `the-deathpits`***

-***Divine Council Commands should be limited to serverMod only and only allowed to be used in `divine-council`, while the response can preferaly be set to world-gates` if desired***
+***Divine Council Commands should be limited to serverMod only and only allowed to be used in `divine-council`, while the response can preferably be set to world-gates` if desired***

 ***Plaugue and Fester should only be useable if the person calling them is `Infected`***